saucekode/bitstackcode/src/blog/2024-04-20-build-a-wc-tool-from-scratch.md

 ---
-title: Create a Custom WC Tool
+title: "DIY: Build a Custom WC Tool"
 description: Recently, I have been looking for personal projects to work on that don't follow the backend norm...
 author: Chiamaka Mbah